awsdocs/amazon-rds-user-guide/doc_source/DBActivityStreams.Enabling.md

 ## AWS CLI<a name="DBActivityStreams.Enabling-collapsible-section-E2"></a>

 To start database activity streams for an Oracle database, configure the database using the [start\-activity\-stream](https://docs.aws.amazon.com/cli/latest/reference/rds/start-activity-stream.html) AWS CLI command\.
 + `--kms-key-id key` – Specifies the KMS key identifier for encrypting messages in the database activity stream\.
-The AWS KMS key identifier is the key ARN, key ID, alias ARN, or alias name for the AWS KMS customer master key \(CMK\)\.
+The AWS KMS key identifier is the key ARN, key ID, alias ARN, or alias name for the AWS KMS key\.
 + `--resource-arn arn` – Specifies the Amazon Resource Name \(ARN\) of the DB instance\.
 + `--region` – Identifies the AWS Region for the DB instance\.
 + `--engine-native-audit-fields-included` – Includes engine\-specific unified auditing fields in the data stream\.
 To exclude these fields, specify `--no-engine-native-audit-fields-included` \(default\)\.